-A US Marine Corps photographer recently took some portraits of Marines assigned to the Bataan Amphibious Ready Group.
+A U.S. Marine Corps photographer took some incredible portraits of Marines assigned to the Bataan Amphibious Ready Group.
+(The photos were taken in 2017, but they’re worth seeing again).

 The Bataan Amphibious Ready Group “support[s] maritime security operations, provide[s] crisis response capability, and increase[s] theater security cooperation while providing a forward naval presence in Europe and the Middle East,” according to the Navy.